Superskyyy/iQueensu-frontend/src/components/common/modal/readme.md

     };
     ```

-2. Write your modal content with extends [ModalContent.jsx](./ModalContent.jsx).
-Notice, you should call `this.props.handleClose()` when you decides to close the modal.
+2. Write your modal content that extends [ModalContent.jsx](./ModalContent.jsx).
+You should call `this.props.handleClose()` when you decides to close the modal.

     ```jsx
     import react from "react";